 On April 1, 2020, the Folding@Home team began its engagement with our extended team to create a Linux-on-Arm build of Folding@Home.
 Neocortix immediately completed a Linux-on-Arm build of Gromacs, which is an important component of Folding@Home.

 On April 16, Neocortix completed a build of FaHCore with the new Gromacs 2020.1 engine, for both x86_64 and aarch64 targets, with SIMD optimization (AVX2_256 and ARM_NEON_ASIMD, respectively).
 On April 20, Neocortix completed a build of FaHClient.
-With these milestones reached, the project is now transfered to the Folding@Home team for review, verification, testing and publication.
+On April 24, Neocortix provided a performance-improved version of FaHCore using MPI, OpenMP, and Arm Performance Libraries.
+On May 5, the Neocortix, Gromacs and Folding@Home teams completed a number of outstanding tasks to allow Folding@Home to fully use the Gromacs 2020.1 engine.
+On May 20, the changes were accepted and merged into the Folding@Home master branch.

-For a detailed description of the project, please see our blog: "Multi-Company Collaboration For Coronavirus Research On Arm Devices".
+For a detailed description of the project, please see "Multi-Company Collaboration For Coronavirus Research On Arm Devices".

 We are grateful for support and collaboration from the following companies and organizations: